-- Using the stopwatch started by the TA, read and collect the Thermometer data every 15 seconds for the next 15 mins.
+- Using the stopwatch started by the TA, read and collect the Thermometer data every minute for the next 15 mins (15 data points total).
 After the time is ends stop the VI and close out of the DAQ.py program.
 Warning: Make sure the program is set to Run.
 This will allow the VI to record 30 temperature readings to an Excel spreadsheet.
 They will be your source data for performing necessary calculations.

 - Create two graphs using the X, Y Scatter template.
 You'll find the template on the Insert tab, under the Charts group, with the Scatter icon.
 Click on the arrow below the icon and select the top left icon in the pulldown gallery.
 You can get the axes you want by clicking on the axis.
 You can get labels and titles by clicking on the chart, which will change the ribbon to the Design tab.
 In the Charts Layout group, click the icon that looks like the chart you want.
 Right click on the things you want to change.